AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/links.rst

 Internal links — linking to other calculators
 ---------------------------------------------

-To link to another calculator, the easiest way is to use the **Links** tab.
-You can find out how to do that on the :ref:`links <linksTab>` tab page of this handbook.
+To link to another calculator, the easiest way is to use the **Links tab**.
+You can find out how to do that on the :ref:`links tab<linksTab>` page of this handbook.

 You can add a link manually using the ``<portal>`` tag, like this: